 |

-Caucasus, Altay mountains (highest point -Belukha mountain, 4506 m),
+the Caucasus, Altay mountains (highest point -Belukha mountain,

-Ala Tau, Sayans mountains in Southern Siberia, in the northeast of
+4506 m), Ala Tau, Sayans mountains in Southern Siberia, in the northeast

-the Northern Dvina, Pechora, Ob, Yenisei, Lena; Pacific Ocean - Amur;
+Dvina, Pechora, Ob, Yenisei, Lena; Pacific Ocean - Amur; Atlantic

-Atlantic Ocean - Don, Neva, Kuban River.
-The Volga River flowing into
+Ocean - Don, Neva, Kuban River.
+The Volga River flowing into the

 |